Skip to main content

 If Codex is connecting to chatgpt.com or ab.chatgpt.com instead of api.openai.com, it’s using the OAuth path.
 Run codex login, select option 3 (API key), and enter a dummy value.
 Check cordon’s logs — you should see MITM: injecting credentials route=openai for api.openai.com requests.

-If the file exists but Codex isn’t routing through the proxy, ensure cordon is running:
+If the file exists but Codex isn’t routing through the proxy, use the shared proxy not running checks.

 Codex silently filters out all CODEX_* prefixed variables from its .env file.
 Use SSL_CERT_FILE instead, or set CODEX_CA_CERTIFICATE in your shell profile (~/.zshrc or ~/.bashrc).